bubu93200/MIT/MuseScoreRessources/readme.md

    - WinSparkle
    - zlib
    All of these are open-source projects.
 Although it is possible to download them individually and build them yourself to create the required libraries, it is much easier to use prebuilt libraries and include files.
+4. Modify Cmake setting for Visual Studio 2022
+In MuseScore Root, you have a file CMakeSettings.json.
+Rename this in CMakeSettings.json.old and create the same file CMakeSettings.json.
+In this file replace "Visual Studio 16 2019 Win64" by "Visual Studio 17 2022 Win64".
+If you dont do that, Cmake finish with errors and impossible to build MuseScore.

 NOTE: as of 1220175, 04Dec2020, LAME and PortAudio are no longer needed nor supported in the master (4.0) branch.
 They are still needed if you wish to build 3.6.2 or earlier versions.